Transnational Learning: Exploring Wetlands Together

 Regenerative Farming in Action

-Next, we visited Rinkaby Wetland, where regenerative farming practices are integrated with biodiversity and nutrient retention efforts.
+Next visit was Rinkaby wetland, where regenerative farming practices are integrated with biodiversity and nutrient retention efforts.
 A local farmer demonstrated sustainable methods, including moveable fencing and water level management to enhance wetland functionality.

 Innovative Solar-Powered Solutions

-The final stop was Furumo Wetland in Sölvesborg Municipality, featuring cutting-edge solar technology supporting nutrient retention, irrigation, and biodiversity enhancement.
+The final stop for the day was Furumo Wetland in Sölvesborg Municipality, featuring cutting-edge solar technology supporting nutrient retention, irrigation, and biodiversity enhancement.
 This site showcased the potential for combining technology with nature-based solutions.

 Coastal Nature-Based Solutions in Malmö